academic-resources/odin/objects-constructors.md

 ---

 ### ** The Prototype** Before we go much further, there's something important you need to understand about JavaScript objects.
 All objects in JavaScript have a `prototype`.
-Stated simply, the prototype is another object that the original object _inherits_ from, which is to say, the original object has access to all of its prototype's methods and properties.** This concept is an important one, so you've got some reading to do.
+Stated simply, the prototype is another object that the original object _inherits_ from, which is to say, the original object has access to all of its prototype's methods and properties :**

+This concept is an important one, so you've got some reading to do.
 Make sure you really get this before moving on!** 1.
 [This article](https://web.archive.org/web/20200513181548/https://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/) is a straightforward introduction and demonstration of the concept.
 It also covers constructors again.. good time for a review!
 The important bits here, once you've covered the basics, are 'Prototype-based inheritance' and the 'Prototype chain'.
 2. To go a bit deeper into both the chain and inheritance, spend some time with [this great article](http://javascript.info/prototype-inheritance).
 As usual, doing the exercises at the end will help cement this knowledge in your mind.
 Don't skip them!
 Important note: This article makes heavy use of `__proto__` which is not generally recommended.
 The concepts here are what we're looking for at the moment.
-We will soon learn another method or two for setting the prototype.** If you've understood the concept of the prototype, this next bit about constructors will not be confusing at all!**
+We will soon learn another method or two for setting the prototype :**

+If you've understood the concept of the prototype, this next bit about constructors will not be confusing at all!**
 ```js

 function Student(name, grade) {